-While it might be tempting to settle for the amount you’re offered in GBP, in most cases it will cost you more.
+It might be tempting to settle for the amount you’re offered in sterling (GBP), as it's the currency you know best.
+But in most cases it will cost you more.

-But if you choose to make foreign payments in GBP, the merchant is allowed to set its own exchange rate to convert the amount you’re spending into GBP.
+However, it can be more expensive as a shop or restaurant is allowed to set its own exchange rate to convert the amount you’re spending.
 They may also add extra conversion fees on top of this.

-Some retailers are given an incentive to use DCC to earn extra cash.
-This may be through a favourable exchange rate, or additional conversion fees.
+Some retailers are given an incentive to use DCC to earn more.
+This may be through a favourable exchange rate or extra conversion fees.

 Research shows that in most cases you can save by opting to spend in the local currency.
-For example, choosing euros in Spain or dollars in the US.
+For example, that would mean choosing euros in Spain or dollars in the US.

-When you choose to pay in the currency or region of the country you’re visiting, the exchange rate will be set by Visa or Mastercard.
+When you choose to pay in the currency of the region or country you’re visiting, Visa or Mastercard will set the exchange rate.
 Your bank may also charge a fee to carry out the transaction.

-The rate used by your card provider when paying in local currency will in most cases be lower than that of the merchant, or foreign bank, when paying in GBP.
+The rate used by your card provider when paying in local currency will in most cases be lower than that of the merchant, or foreign bank, when paying in sterling.

-Some retailers outside the UK might automatically assume you want to pay in GBP unless you say otherwise, so always double check the amount before paying.
+Some retailers outside the UK might automatically assume you want to pay in pounds unless you say otherwise, so always double check the amount before paying.